 - Proof of income (SFI, AISH, CPP, OAS, DIS, EI, Child Tax, Child Support, Alimony, Student Loan, Wages)

 - Proof of expenses (Daycare, Alimony, Child Support, Rent/Sub, Mortgage/House Tax, Utilities)

 Once you have met our guidelines, you will be given a 3 month or 6 month card to make your next visit quick and easy.
 When your card expires, you will need to re-qualify by bringing the paperwork listed above.

-We provide food to our clients according to the number of full time resident in the household.
+We provide food to our clients according to the number of full time residents in the household.

-A client can pick up bread and produce twice a week and a hamper once per calendar month.
+A client can pick up bread and produce three times per week and a hamper once per calendar month.

 Connecting our clients to free community government and social services agencies

 |Native Counselling Services||(403) 329-6140|

 |Child Abuse Hot Line (24 Hours)||1-800-387-5437|